The Watch You Don’t Have to Think About – Vertex M100A

 A White T-Shirt for the Wrist

-It’s time-only, stainless steel, black dial, no drama, because I bring enough drama all on my own, thank you very much.
-The M100A is a perfectly fitted white T-shirt; it works with everything, elevates nothing unless I want it to, and somehow always makes me look f*cking cool.
+It’s time-only, stainless steel, black dial, and without any drama, because I bring enough drama all on my own, thank you very much.
+The M100A is a perfectly fitted white T-shirt; it works with everything, elevates nothing unless I want it to, and always makes me look cool.
+And guess what?
+I’m not.

-Those lume block numerals?
-They glow with confidence.
-The matte black dial just exists, unbothered, while I’m falling apart trying to match socks, but who friggin cares, I’ll just wear my Red Wings so you can’t see them anyway.
+The lume block numerals glow even during the day.
+The matte black dial exists unbothered, while I’m falling apart trying to match socks, but who friggin cares, I’ll just wear my Red Wings so you can’t see them anyway.
 On its bracelet, the Vertex is tough.
 On single-pass fabric, it’s casual.
 On a leather strap, it’s classy.
-Inside, I’m a goddamn mess, but my watch says otherwise.
+Inside, I’m a goddamn mess, but my watch says otherwise!

 Looking “On Purpose”